 Maintains its integrity well and is bouncy.
 Tends not to have the odour that a memory foam does but has a higher price point.
 Holds heat more than a coil or spring.
 Can be unsuitable for warmer climates for warm body types.

-contours to your body shape, and over time can lose its elasticity.
+Contours to your body shape, and over time can lose its elasticity.
 Is a lower price point, and therefore very popular.
 Tends to be lighter and easier to ship, and move to a new house with.
 This is good for limiting partner disturbances who have different sleeping habits, as the memory foam does not move the whole bed when one person moves.
 The cheaper designs can hold heat and not circulate air as well.
 Is a good choice for couples with different sleeping styles.

 Tends to be a combination of coils, spring and memory foam.
 It provides a layer of memory foam, over the top of coils + springs.
 It is suggested that only 10cm of foam is necessary to provide the firmness of memory foam, and that anything more than that you lose the benefits of having coils + springs.
 This is becoming a popular choice as the mattress provides a range of benefits.

 Pillow Top or Pillow Topper or Mattress Topper